 Relevant expertise - It cannot be assumed that professionals such as psychologists, psychiatrists, or those with experience in other areas of child protection work, have the specialist knowledge and experience to assess the complex risks to children presented by domestic violence and abuse.
 All DV-ACT assessors possess the competencies and expertise outlined in the 2012 guidelines for the commissioning of expert domestic violence risk assessments.
 Further details on how our Assessors meet these guidelines can be found in our post 'What is the essential criteria for commissioning a domestic abuse expert?'

 "those commissioning domestic violence risk assessments should seek out practitioners who have applied knowledge of risk assessment methodology, and the capacity to apply findings from the research literature to the specifics of the case, as well as experience of direct work with domestic violence perpetrators and victims.” - Dr Chris Newman Guidance for Commissioners of Domestic Violence Risk Assessments in Family Law proceedings May 2012

 Specialised assessments - DV-ACT provide a number of assessments that include perpetrator, vulnerability (victim impact), both parents (joint), whole family, third party and sexual offending.

 Specialising in complex cases - our assessors have completed cases involving a number of issues such as female perpetrators, cultural imperatives, non-English speakers, same sex relationships and multiple partners.
-Please visit our assessments page for further information.

 Assessments that can reduce the need for Care Orders – We can often identify realistic treatment options and risk management strategies that reduce the need for care orders and the financial, social and emotional costs of removing children.